Bosaso: Education

 Bosaso has a number of academic institutions.
 According to the Puntland Ministry of Education, there are 74 primary schools in the Bosaso District.
 Among these are the Iftin School, Alfurqan, Umul-Qura and Garisa.
-Secondary schools in the area include Hamdan, Shafi'i, Ugaas Yasin, Najah, Bosaso and Haji Yasin.
+Secondary schools in the area include Hamdan, Shafi'i, Ughaz Yasin, Najah, Bosaso and Haji Yasin.

 Tertiary education is provided by Bosaso College (BC), as well as the Puntland Nursing Institute (PNI).
 East Africa University (EAU) also has a Bosaso branch, one of its seven campuses in Puntland.
 Additionally, the Sam Greathouse School of Modern Technology (SG-SMT) has been working with the local government to construct a large scale dial-up network linking Bosaso to other northern Somali cities, including Berbera and Las Anod.

 Panorama

-Tourist Attractions
+Tourist attractions

 Biyo Kulule is a hot spring located southeast of the city, 7 km outside the city.

 Mareero located (25 km eastern direction of Bosaso, it is known for its white sand beach.

-Ga’a, Laag, Karin, Yalho among other places all are considered as places to visit.
+Ga'a, Laag, Karin, Yalho are considered as places to visit.

 Media

 Bosaso is home to a number of private media outlets.
 Radio Daljir, Puntland's largest radio station, has its main headquarters in the city.
-The broadcaster's network of 7 FM transmitters reaches most of Puntland as well as part of the neighboring Galmudug region to the south.
+The broadcaster's network of seven FM transmitters reaches most of Puntland as well as part of the neighboring Galmudug region to the south.
 Also centered in Bosaso with its studios in Garowe is the Somali Broadcasting Corporation (SBC), Puntland's oldest and second largest private radio station.
 Additionally, Horseed Radio, Al Xigma, and One Nation Radio have headquarters in the city.
 In May 2013, Radio Garowe likewise launched a new FM station in Bosaso.

 The city also has its own private television channels and studios, the Eastern Television Network (ETN TV) and SBC TV.

 Districts

-Bosaso is subdivided into sixteen administrative districts.
+Bosaso is subdivided into 16 administrative villages.